-Back when I used to workout with martial arts legend Bruce Lee, he was constantly emphasizing three important concepts to me….
+Back when I used to work out with martial arts legend Bruce Lee, he constantly emphasized three important concepts to me….

 2. Chuck Norris is a wuss.

 3. Always use every tool available in order to be a successful trader.

 It’s not well-known, but Master Lee was a pretty bad-ass trader himself.
 Often, after a long night of nun chucking the vast minions of some evil warlord, Bruce would spend the day arbitraging index options on the floor of the Pacific Stock Exchange.
 The locals used to call him Bruce “Alpha” Lee.